Vinnytsia: Economy

+The agro-processing cluster AGROVIN was the only representative of its industry from Ukraine at the European Cluster Alliance 2025 forum.

 Industrial parks and investments

-There are 4 industrial parks on the territory of Vinnytsia City Territorial Community that are included in the Register of Industrial Parks of Ukraine: Vinnytsia Industrial Park (with an area of 35.7 ha), Industrial Park Vinnytsia Cluster of Refrigeration Engineering (with an area of 19.27 ha), Industrial Park Winter Sport (with an area of 25 ha), Industrial Park "VinIndustry" (with an area of 26.34 ha).
+TThere are 6 industrial parks with a total area of 135.7 ha on the territory of Vinnytsia City Territorial Community that are included in the Register of Industrial Parks of Ukraine: Vinnytsia Industrial Park (with an area of 35.7 ha)Industrial parks and investments, industrial park Vinnytsia Cluster of Refrigeration Engineering (with an area of 19.27 ha)[116], industrial park Winter Sport (with an area of 25 ha)[117], Industrial Park "VinIndustry" (with an area of 26.34 ha)[118], Industrial Park "Integral" (with an area of 17.9 ha)[119], and Industrial Park "Ecological Initiatives" (with an area of 11.5 ha)[120].
 The facilities of UBC Cool (production of refrigeration equipment for food and beverages), KNESS (production of solar panels) are already operating on the basis of industrial parks, HEAD plant (production of equipment for winter sports) is under construction.

+The total area of industrial parks in Vinnytsia is 135.7 hectares, with approximately one-third of the territory currently available for lease.
+One of the industrial parks is being developed as a base for a modern logistics hub, further expanding the city's infrastructure for investors.
+Vinnytsia consistently holds leading positions in investment attractiveness ratings; in 2021, it ranked 2nd among the best Ukrainian cities for doing business according to Forbes Ukraine.

+Construction of the Winter Sport industrial site resumed in May 2022.

+The project of the first municipal Innovation and Technology Park "Crystal" in Ukraine has been implemented, the activities of which are designed to strengthen existing and create new high-tech and creative industries in Vinnytsia and the Podolsk region.